My MAC Setup

 The terminal will ask for your MAC password to complete the installation.

-Install Oh My Zsh to enhance the terminal experience with themes, plugins, and autocompletion:
+Oh My Zsh enhances the terminal experience with themes, plugins, and advanced autocompletion:

-Open a new terminal (iTerm2 should open) and install Oh My Zsh:
+Open a new terminal (open Ghostty) and install Oh My Zsh:

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"